-The 9420's large 12.5×17.5 cm (5 \times 7 inches) screen displays waveforms with high resolution and serves as an interactive, user-friendly interface via a set of pushbuttons located immediately to the left and right of the CRT.

-The oscilloscope displays up to four waveforms, while simultaneously reporting the parameters controlling signal acquisition.
-In addition, the screen presents internal status and measurement results, as well as operational, measurement, and waveform analysis menus.

-A hard copy of the 9420's screen is available via the unit's frontpanel screen dump button.
+The oscilloscope displays up to four waveforms, while simultane- ously reporting the parameters controlling signal acquisition.
+The screen also presents internal status and measurement results, as well as operational, measurement, and waveform analysis menus.
+A hard copy of the screen is available via the unit's front-panel screen dump button.
 Plotting is done in parallel with normal oscilloscope operation.

-MANUAL/REMOTE CONTROL

-The 9420's front-panel layout and operation will be very familiar to users of analog oscilloscopes.
+MANUAL/REMOTE CONTROL The front-panel layout and operation will be very familiar to users of analog oscilloscopes.
 The "analog" feel is emphasized by rapid instrument response and the fact that waveforms are presented instantly on the high-resolution screen.

-The 9420 has also been designed for remote control operation in automated testing and computer-aided measurement applications.
-The entire measurement process, including cursor and pulse parameter settings, dynamic modification of front-panel settings and display organization, can be controlled via the rear-panel GPIB (IEEE-488) and RS-232-C ports.

-The LeCroy 9420 is capable of storing up to seven front-panel setups which may be recalled either manually or by remote control, thus ensuring rapid oscilloscope front-panel configuration.
-When the power is switched off, the current 9420 front-panel setting is automatically stored, for subsequent recall, at the next power on.
+The oscilloscope has also been designed for remote control opera- tion in automated testing and computer-aided measurement applications.
+The entire measurement process, including cursor and pulse parameter settings, dynamic modification of front-panel settings, and display organization, can be controlled via the rear- panel GPIB (IEEE-488) and RS-232-C ports.
+The 9424 can store up to seven front-panel setups which may be recalled either manually or by remote control, thus ensuring rapid front-panel configuration.
+When the power is switched off, the current front-panel setting is automatically stored for subsequent recall at the next power on.
+SPECIFICATIONS Vertical Analog Section Bandwidth (- 3 dB): @ 50 Ω : DC to 350 MHz. @ 1 M Ω AC: < 10 Hz to 250 MHz typical at the probe tip. @ 1 M Ω DC: DC to 250 MHz typical at the probe tip.
+Input impedance: 1 M Ω // 30 pF and 50 Ω \pm 1%.
+Channels: Four independent channels; standard BNC connector inputs.
+Sensitivity range: 5 mV/div to 2.5 V/div, continuously variable up to 2.5 times the fixed setting.
+Fixed settings range from 5 mV/ div to 1 V/div in a 1, 2, 5 sequence.

-SPECIFICATIONS

-Vertical Analog Section

-Bandwidth (- 3 dB):

-@ 50 Ω: DC to 350 MHz.

-@ 1 M Ω AC: < 10 Hz to 250 MHz typical at the probe tip. @ 1 M Ω DC: DC to 250 MHz typical at the probe tip.

-Input impedance: 1 M Ω // 30 pF and 50 $\Omega \pm 1\%$.

-Channels: Two independent channels; standard BNC connector inputs.

-Sensitivity: 5 mV/div to 2.5 V/div continuously variable from 1 to 2.5 times the fixed setting.
-Fixed settings range from 5 mV/div to 1 V/div in a 1, 2, 5 sequence.

 Vertical expansion: up to 5 times (with averaging, up to 10 times or 500 μ V/div sensitivity).

-Scale factors: Probe attenuation factors of $\times 1$, $\times 10$, $\times 100$, $\times 1000$ or $\times 10000$ may be selected and are remotely programmable.
+Scale factors: Probe attenuation factors of $\times 1$, $\times 10$, $\times 100$, $\times 1000$ or $\times 10000$ may be selected and remotely programmed.
 Offset: \pm 12 times the fixed sensitivity setting in 0.02 division increments up to \pm 10 V max.; \pm 24 div @ 10 mV/div; \pm 48 div @ 5 mV/div.